-COVID-19, a strain of the coronavirus, has been rocking the globe recently.
-There have been hundreds of thousands of cases and several thousand deaths, and hospitals in some parts of the world are overrun with cases to the point where not everyone can be treated.
+COVID-19, a strain of the coronavirus, has been rocking the globe for several months.
+There have been millions of cases and hundreds of thousands of deaths, and hospitals in some parts of the world are overrun with cases to the point where not everyone can be treated.
 Authorities in some locations have ordered complete lockdowns, and people are taking shelter in their homes, only leaving for essential purposes like buying food.

 The tightening of COVID-19 restrictions has caused a lot of people to have to make last-minute changes to their plans.
 Elderly people are quarantined in their nursing homes without visitors.
 Expectant mothers are opting for home births at the last minute or worrying that their spouses may not be allowed to be present at their hospital births.
 Big important events like weddings, funerals, and graduations have been postponed due to lockdowns and new rules about the number of people who can gather together at the same time.

 Heather Christian Manley is one of the people who has been directly and indirectly impacted by the new COVID-19 restrictions in her area.
 The California-based florist has seen a drop in business as events are canceled or postponed, including three weddings in just one weekend.
 She had already bought the flowers and had to pay for them.

 But every cloud has a silver lining, and with a little elbow grease and the right attitude, Heather was able to be that silver lining for dozens of other people.